 There are also six veterans’ homes in Maine, which are residential care facilities that provide long-term care for veterans.
 They are located in:

-In addition to nursing home care, assisted living and memory care is provided.
+In addition to nursing home care, assisted living and memory care are provided.
 Neighboring states also have veterans’ homes.
 Your loved one might consider looking there for more options as there are no requirements that one must live in the state.
 Both Maine and New Hampshire have one facility statewide.
 More info.

 1) Elder care loans exist for families to cover the costs of moving into memory care while waiting for other financial resources to become available.
 For example, if one is waiting for a VA pension to be approved or waiting to sell a home.
 More on bridge loans for memory care.